monsoonmaelstrom/book2/book2.md

 ### 32 - Repeat

 I slide the metal door of the warehouse shut behind me and lean back against it.
 I am so screwed.
-I’m trying to organize my thoughts into a list of things I need to do in the next twenty or so hours, but it feels overwhelming, endless, and next to impossible.
+I’m trying to organize my thoughts into a list of things I need to do in the next twenty, or so, hours but it feels overwhelming, endless, and next to impossible.
 I can think and move at the same time though, so I start heading back toward the city at a fast walk, which quickly increases to a jog.

 Once I’ve covered about three miles, I slow back to a walk.
 The streets are mostly empty.
-I’m a few miles south of the city, and there isn’t much reason for people to be out late in this part of the city.
+I’m a few miles south of the city, and there isn’t much reason for people to be out late in this area.
 I begin scanning the buildings.
 I’m looking for one that looks like it has easy rooftop access with a mostly flat roof.

 It takes a few minutes because the buildings are a lot less dense here, but I finally find one with a drainpipe running along the exterior of the building which looks secure enough to hold my weight as I climb up it.
-When I reach the roof I move to the center and wait.
-After a minute I think I hear a scuff behind me.
+When I reach the roof, I move to the center and wait.
+After a minute, I hear a scuff behind me.

 “Do you have any more bread?”
-I ask.
+I inquire.

 “Yes.
 How long have you known I was following you?”
 Giorgi asks.

 “Pretty much since I left.
-Your idea or Davy’s?”
+Your idea, or Davy’s?”

 “We both thought it was a good idea for everyone to have backup.”